 Both routines are comprised of three full-body strength workouts a week, each workout lasting 45 minutes to an hour.

 I unequivocally believe that properly designed full-body strength training is the most effective and efficient way to achieve a lean physique.

-If you’re reading this page, you must already know me to some extent.
-But, in case you don’t, I have to say I’m not a trainer who sits behind a computer thinking up new workouts.
+I’m Ben Bruno, and if you’re reading this page, we must have already been through 6 weeks of the Starter Pack.
+But, in case you accidentally stumbled upon this page, I have to say I’m not a trainer who sits behind a computer thinking up new workouts.